-There are a number of super fast weight-loss methods and remedies available to the impatient dieter…trouble is they’re not very good for you!
+There are several super-fast weight-loss methods and remedies available to the impatient dieter…trouble is they’re not very good for you!

 If you are looking for a scientifically proven method for losing weight effectively, please follow the steps here instead.

 Fast Loss of Weight with Ipecac Syrup

 How about this one?
 It is called Ipecac syrup.

 Invented for emergencies such as accidental poisoning, people have been known to ingest this syrup deliberately to induce vomiting in the belief that throwing up the food they've just eaten is going to help them lose weight.

 So, you might lose tons of undigested food by using this, but you might also end up losing your life…. which ultimately makes Ipecac not a safe ‘solution’ for losing weight.

 How About Laxatives, Effective?

-While using Ipecac is an extreme measure mistakenly used in an effort to lose weight super quick (and mostly used by bulimia sufferers), the use of laxatives is also a tried, and tested method.
-And just as dangerous.
+While using Ipecac is an extreme measure mistakenly used to lose weight super quick (and mostly used by bulimia sufferers), the use of laxatives is also a tried, and tested method.

 In theory, use it regularly, and you will shift more ‘weight.’
 But this is just an empty theory.
 You will feel like you have lost weight because of the emptying of waste product.

-In reality, using laxatives regularly leads to bloating because of the body's natural water retention (which makes people think they need to ‘go again,’ and hence take more laxatives).
+Using laxatives regularly leads to bloating because of the body's natural water retention (which makes people think they need to ‘go again,’ and hence take more laxatives).
 This then can cause dehydration, bloody diarrhea and more vomiting.

 Using laxatives can permanently damage your bowels.
 Now that doesn't sound very safe or effective does it?
-Avoid.

 Such is the western world’s reliance on drugs, and quick-fix remedies, the race for a ‘better this,’ and ‘more convenient that’ without proper testing or evaluation leads to a rush of blood to the head…and then serious health problems.

 It’s no wonder drugs companies are among the richest in the world.
-All they seem to be doing is feeding off the gullible public who is too impatient, and want the quick-fix because their lives are “so busy.”
+All they seem to be doing is feeding off the gullible public who is too impatient and want the quick fix because their lives are “so busy.”